Rent-A-Center Case Study

 Wireframe Prototype

 I developed progressively advanced wireframes beginning with the establishment of page level features and content to inform a design exploration process and evolving to a full design prototype that was the subject of a usability test.
-We ran a 12 user, 60 minute test focused on taxonomy, success of browsing to specific products and store locator function to inform improvements to overall usability of the site.
+I ran a 12 user, 60 minute test focused on taxonomy, success of browsing to specific products and store locator function to inform improvements to overall usability of the site.

 Preference Tests

 I ran eight separate preference tests focusing on the entire home page design as well as variations of different modules in the page, including hero, merchandising zones and RAC video promoting the brand benefit.
-Test ranged from 50-100 participants and all had a 89% or higher statistical significance in establishing a winner.

 Memory Tests